-In addition to receiving cash contributions, the Center receives in-kind contributions of pharmaceutical supplies from various donors.
-It is the policy of the Center to record the estimated fair value of certain in-kind donations as an expense in its financial statements, and similarly increase contribution revenue by the same amount.
-For the years ended January 31, 2022 and 2021, \$363,424 and \$339,270, respectively, were received as in-kind contributions.
+For the years ended January 31, 2023 and 2022, contributed nonfinancial assets recognized within the statement of operations and changes in net assets include pharmaceutical supplies from various donors.
+It is the policy of the Center to record the estimated fair value of the nonfinancial assets as an expense in its financial statements, and similarly increase the nonfinancial contribution revenue by the same amount.
+For the years ended January 31, 2023 and 2022, \$42,754 and \$363,424, respectively, were received as nonfinancial asset contributions.
+Contributed nonfinancial assets did not have donor-imposed restrictions.